GC-DRI/text-analysis/sections/cleaning.md

 wordnet_lemmatizer.lemmatize("better", pos='a')
 ```

-... sometimes we can get better results if we define a specific part of speech.
+... sometimes we can get better results if we define a specific part of speech. "a" is for "adjective", as we learned [here](http://www.nltk.org/_modules/nltk/corpus/reader/wordnet.html).

 Now we will lemmatize the words in the list.